 You are going to lean into your skillset.
 During a recession, I (along with so many other thought leaders) recommend investing in yourself.
 More specifically, invest in your education and your skill set.
 A recession can be your opportunity to reevaluate where you are now, what you want to do, and where you want to go.

 Did you hate your 9-5 job anyways?
 Maybe it’s time to change careers!

 Has your income been stagnant?
 Learn new skills commanding higher pricing.

 If you have a slow period, whether it is during a recession or not, take the time to invest in yourself.

 Prepare by putting money aside for an emergency fund to keep your business afloat.

 Remember, freelance marketers will forever be in need, and this role cannot be replaced.
 A freelance Director of Marketing can fill a business’s marketing needs during a recession.

 Want to start building your own recession-proof freelance marketing business?
 Start with my free Director of Marketing Roadmap.
-Grab it by signing up below.
+Sign up for it now.